 Here is what our local setup provides (yours will likely differ):

 We will rely on homepage’s ability to perform Automatic Service Discovery using Docker labels.
-Those labels are homepage.group, homepage.name, homepage.icon, homepage.href, homepage.description as well as instance specific options.
+Those labels are homepage.group, homepage.name, homepage.icon, homepage.href, homepage.description, and instance-specific options.

-The following are copy→adapt→paste option for a use-case with a single instance, multiple homepage instance and an Unraid XML template filler.
+The following are copy→adapt→paste options for a use-case with a single instance, multiple homepage instances, and an Unraid XML template filler.
 In each case:

 replace example.com and example.net with the INSTANCE domain